mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/workspaces/edit-delete-workspaces/index.md

 ## Edit workspaces

-From the workspace selection dropdown at the top of the screen, select the workspace you would like to edit.
-Click the **Actions** drop-down button and select **Edit Workspace**.
+From the workspace selection dropdown at the top of the screen, select the workspace you want to edit.
+Select  the **Actions** drop-down button and select **Edit Workspace**.

 ### Advanced Options